trade-tariff/trade-tariff-backend/db/rules_of_origin/roo_schemes_uk/proofs/turkey/origin-declaration.md

 The origin declaration is provided on an invoice or any other commercial document that describes the originating product in sufficient detail to enable its identification.
-The texts of the origin declarations appear in Annexes IVa and b of the [Origin Reference document](ord).
+The texts of the origin declarations appear in Annexes IVa and b of the {ord_url}.

 In the UK, the exporter’s reference number will be the EORI number.
 If you do not have one, you can [apply for an EORI number](https://www.gov.uk/eori).
 In Turkey, Approved Exporters should use their Approved Exporter number as the authorisation number.
 Other exporters should leave the authorisation number blank.